Dr. Reese Barrick

 Additional Info: Ian has earned a bachelors of science in earth sciences from Montana State University, and has earned a Master of Science in Geosciences from Fort Hays State University.
-His works consists of isotopic analysis of core body temperature in mosasaurs and has also participated in research projects regarding individual cranial variation in dinosaurs.
+His works consist of the isotopic analysis of core body temperature in mosasaurs and have also participated in research projects regarding individual cranial variation in dinosaurs.
 He is committed to educating the general public in all facets of paleontological and geological sciences, particularly through museum outreach programs.

 Areas Overseen: Exhibit Galleries